codebridge-za/newlands/README.md

 # Codebridge Newlands Projects

-*A directory of all announcements and projects the Codebridge Newlands community is working on.*
+*A directory of projects the Codebridge Newlands community is working on.*

-## Announcements

-...

 ## Projects